buildpacks/rfcs/text/0000-stack-buildpacks.md

 # Summary
 [summary]: #summary

-This is proposal for a new type of buildpack that runs against a stack in order to extend it in ways that are only possible by running privileged commands.
+This is a proposal for a new type of buildpack that runs against a stack in order to extend it in ways that are only possible by running privileged commands.

 # Motivation
 [motivation]: #motivation